f32c/f32c/rtl/soc/vector/README.md

     * chaining: explore possibility of parallel a = b+c, d = a*e
     * floating point comparation pipeline
     * use both BRAM vector ports in crossbar multiplexer
+    * tighten up AXI states and reduce latency
+    * check internal vector lenghth, seems
+      1-2 elements are calculated more than neccessary
+    * f32c DMA support for non-AXI platforms